So you’re looking for a new pair of headphones for your Chromebook (or earbuds).

 This one I already had on my other workstation.
 I tested them on my Chromebook and they work no problem.
 Since I have personal experience with the Vogek headphones, here are my thoughts.

-The drivers are 40mm and deliver a smooth, bassy sound.
+The drivers are 30mm and deliver a smooth, bassy sound.
 Just like most headphones, trebles and mid are lighter whereas bass always reigns supreme.
 They’re comfortable on the ears and head, but the sides do get somewhat annoying after a few hours.
+They’re soft plush and look heavy, but are actually very lightweight at 0.66 pounds.

 The padding only covers the ear cups and headband, but there’s a plastic region that connects the ear cups to the headband that’s not covered.
 If you have a big head, this may get painful after a few hours.
 The shape of the headband doesn’t conform well.